cfpb/hmda-platform/README.md

 ### Interactive

+#### Running the Dependencies

+Assuming you have Docker-Compose installed, the easiest way to get all of the platform's dependencies up and running with the provided docker-compose dev setup:

+`docker-compose -f docker-dev.yml up`

+Alternatively, you can start each one individually with the following instructions.

+##### Write Journal

 * The write side of this system is supported by either a local `leveldb` database or Cassandra.
 By default, the local `leveldb` is utilized, and some sample data is loaded automatically.
 If using `Cassandra` is desired, the following environment variable needs to be set: